gndy/GSoC2014/proposal.md

-# Redesignment of the mathmatical classes
+# Redesign the implementation of mathematical formulas in JSBML

 ### Personal Information